spyren/Mecrisp-Cube/README.md

 08043562: 646C
 08043564: BD00  pop { pc }
 ```
-The dictionray entry looks like this (you can see the 'hello' and the string constant 'World'):
+The dictionary entry looks like this (you can see the 'hello' and the string constant 'World'):
 ```
 $08043558 10 dump
 08043550 :  00 00 05 68 65 6C 6C 6F   00 B5 BF F7 43 FB 05 57  | ...hello  ....C..W |